PabloGancharov/PabloGancharov.github.io/_posts/2017-12-15-pablo-shares-mate.markdown

 3. Start the mate by pouring warm water (~ 60 °C)
 4. Wait for the yerba to expand
 5. Put the Bombilla
+6. Pour hot water
-6. Drink the first one
+7. Drink the first one until it's empty
+8. Pour more hot water
-7. Share
+9. Share and repeat